Here, we take a look at the potential pitfalls you could encounter and how to prepare for them in advance.

 That said, your track record with your current lender, combined with the larger deposit you have accumulated through years of paying down your existing loan (providing you had a repayment deal), can only work in your favour.

 It’s a good idea to keep a vigilant check on your credit file if you know you will be soon applying for significant borrowing.
-Make a start by accessing a copy of your credit file through MoneySupermarket’s
+Make a start by accessing a copy of your credit file through MoneySupermarket’s credit monitoring channel.

 If you do qualify for the extra borrowing, it’s unlikely to be charged at the same rate as your outstanding loan.
 David Hollingworth said: “Any top-up borrowing will be based on your lender’s current range of products and these could be more expensive than your current loan.”